 International Business Machines Corporation: Please contact the Portnoy Law Firm to recover your losses; March 14, 2023 deadline

-LOS ANGELES, March 09, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises International Business Machines Corporation (“IBM” or “the Company”) (NYSE: IBM) investors that a lawsuit filed on behalf of investors that purchased securities IBM, Inc (NYSE: IBM) between January 18, 2018 and October 16, 2018, inclusive (the ''Class Period''
+LOS ANGELES, March 09, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises International Business Machines Corporation ("IBM" or "the Company") IBM investors that a lawsuit filed on behalf of investors that purchased securities IBM, Inc IBM between January 18, 2018 and October 16, 2018, inclusive (the ''Class Period''

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.